SGDInstitute/apollo/content/collections/pages/mblgtacc/step-by-step-guide.md

         content:
           -
             type: text
-            text: 'Conference attendees are responsible for booking their own ' -
+            text: 'Conference attendees are responsible for booking their own hotel accommodations. ' -
             type: text
             marks:
               -
                 type: link
                 attrs:
-                  href: null
+                  href: 'statamic://entry::497ba34c-b9d7-4dc5-97c1-c79e0a211d45'
                   rel: null
                   target: null
                   title: null
-            text: 'hotel accommodations'
-          -
+            text: 'Several hotels in Marquette, MI are offering a discounted group rate for MBLGTACC attendees' -
             type: text
             text: '.
-The Hyatt Regency Lexington and Hilton Lexington/Downtown are offering a discounted group rate of $169/night for MBLGTACC 2023 attendees.
-We encourage attendees to reserve rooms at these hotels, as they are connected via skywalk to the Central Bank Center.'
-      -
-        type: paragraph
-        attrs:
-          textAlign: left
-          class: null
-        content:
-          -
-            type: text
-            text: 'Discounted rates end October 3, 2023, so we encourage you to reserve rooms early.
+Please check the listing for each hotel to see when discounted rates expire; we encourage you to reserve rooms early.
 Note that in most cases, you won’t be required to pay until check-in and you can cancel your reservation up to 48 hours before your scheduled arrival.'
       -
         type: paragraph
         attrs: